-If you’ve seen the surreal smart-drug movies I mentioned earlier (“Limitless” or “Lucy“) you probably have a sense of what may one day be possible, at least if your friend gives you a secret drug while you're facing unemployment and a girlfriend's rejection, or you're being captured by Japanese terrorists.
+If you’ve seen the surreal movies I mentioned earlier (Limitless or Lucy), you probably have a sense of what may one day be possible, at least if your friend gives you a secret pill while you're facing unemployment and a girlfriend's rejection, or you're being captured by Japanese terrorists.
 Qualia Mind isn’t quite like what you see in these thrilling movies, but it’s the closest thing to a “magic pill” movie experience that’s out there.
 Which is especially impressive considering that it is legal.
 And readily purchasable.

 A God pill?

 Mmm… that's a bit too potentially blasphemous and offensive for me to continue to label it as such.